DarthBurrit0/indestructibleart.com/content/posts/2013-06-11-SonyE3Trailers.md

 title: "A Few Interesting Things From Sony's Press Event"
 author: "Omar de Armas"
 date: 2013-06-11 15:00:00
+subtitle: "A small recap of what we saw at the Sony E3 Press Event"
 layout: articles
 = yaml =